 - Contact the College at [email protected] as soon as possible to notify of a post being available

-- Use College guidance on job descriptions for specialty doctors and consultants to write a job description and person specification for the post
+- Use College guidance on job descriptions for specialty doctors, specialist doctors and consultants to write a job description and person specification for the post

 We do not supply a list of Assessors; we will work with you to find an individual to attend the AAC.

 - Guidance on Specialist Grade Ophthalmologists Job Plans

 - Checklist for Specialist Grade Ophthalmologist Appointments

 - Guidance on Specialty Doctor Ophthalmologists Job Plans

 - Checklist for Specialty Doctors Ophthalmologist Appointments